 What are the benefits of doggy daycare?

-- Provides your dog with some physical exercise and mental activity during the day
+- Provides your dog with physical exercise and mental activity during the day

-- Helpful option if your dog does not like to be left alone
+- Helpful option if your dog does not like to be home alone

 - Decreases destructive behavior in your home